riscv-non-isa/riscv-arch-test/README.md

 **riscvOVPsim** was created by Imperas in 2018 to assist in the development of compliance tests and to provide a free, high quality, configurable reference simulator of the RISC-V specifications.

 It was provided in this repository as a convenience.
-It has now evolved and has been enchanced and moved to its own repository.
+It has now evolved and has been enhanced and moved to its own repository.

 There are now two flavors: _riscvOVPsim_ from [github.com/riscv-ovpsim](https://github.com/riscv-ovpsim/imperas-riscv-tests) which is useful for running compliance tests and generating the required signatures, and _riscvOVPsimPlus_ from [ovpworld.org/riscv-ovpsim-plus](https://www.ovpworld.org/riscv-ovpsim-plus) which is used for test development and verification.